 The Why of Replacing Air Filters

-- Improve indoor air quality – using a clean air filter will help remove the dirt, pollen particles, dust, and pathogen agents from the air, leaving it much healthier and cleaner.
+Using a clean air filter will help remove the dirt, pollen particles, dust, and pathogen agents from the air, leaving it much healthier and cleaner.
 This is crucial for the safety of children or anyone with asthma or allergies.

-- Extend the life of your HVAC system – clogged air filters lead to extensive damage to your HVAC system.
+Clogged air filters lead to extensive damage to your HVAC system.
 The dirt in the filter prevents air from flowing through the unit, which leads to overheating and malfunctioning.
 Replacing your air filters considerably lengthens the span of your system’s life.

-- Save on energy – when your air filters are clogged, your HVAC system works harder to produce the same quantity of air for your home.
+When your air filters are clogged, your HVAC system works harder to produce the same quantity of air for your home.
 As a result, it uses more energy.
 Changing your filters regularly helps you save up to 15% on your energy bills.

 What Type of HVAC Equipment Needs Their Air Filter Changed?